WakiMak/trentent.github.io-forked/_posts/2014-08-12-appv-5-short-file-names-are-not-created-after-publishing-a-new-version-of-an-application.md

     </div>

     <div style="border: none; list-style-type: none; margin-bottom: 1em; outline: 0px; padding: 0px;">
-      I have VFS folders in this package and 8.3 names are not created for the new package either. Â :/
+      I have VFS folders in this package and 8.3 names are not created for the new package either.  :/
     </div>

     <div style="border: none; list-style-type: none; margin-bottom: 1em; outline: 0px; padding: 0px;">